savanaconda/RockPaperScissorsLizardSpock/README.md

 ```

 ### Choice
-Choice returns a randomnly selected choice, which is used as the computer's choice in the game play.
+Choice returns a randomly selected choice, which is used as the computer's choice in the game play.
 This is also done via an HTTP GET.
 A random number is received from https://codechallenge.boohma.com/random and one of the five choices is selected based on this random number.
 The output is the same format as that shown above in Choices.

 ### Play
-The play command takes the user choice from the front-end server, compares that to the randomnly generated computer choice, and returns the results to the user.
+The play command takes the user choice from the front-end server, compares that to the randomly generated computer choice, and returns the results to the user.
 The data format is as such:
 ```
 {"results": "win", "player": 1, "computer": 4}
 ```